Correction of the Rhône upstream of Lake Geneva: Gravel mining

 The Rhône and the gravel pits.

 In the 1960s, the development of gravel pits along the river made a major contribution to eliminating the problem of gravel drifting.
 The tributaries bring around 260,000 cubic meters of material into the Rhône every year (red arrow in illustration).
-Gravel pits remove 290,000 m³ of material from the river every year (large green arrow in illustration).
-The Rhône, on the other hand, has too shallow a gradient, so it only discharges 30,000 m³ of material per year (thin green arrow in illustration).
+Gravel pits remove 290,000 m^{3} of material from the river every year (large green arrow in illustration).
+The Rhône, on the other hand, has too shallow a gradient, so it only discharges 30,000 m^{3} of material per year (thin green arrow in illustration).
 Finally, as the gravel pits have removed a great deal of material in recent decades, the bottom of the Rhône has fallen (red part in the illustration) and is now much lower than it was at the end of the second correction.

 Gravel pits are essential regulators of the Rhône bed level.
 They must remove just the right amount of gravel: not too much, so as not to plow the bottom and weaken the dikes, nor too little, to prevent the Rhône from filling up.
 When the river is widened on certain stretches to secure the plain (Third Rhône Correction), this system will be maintained and further improved.